 Ethnic power relations The political status of every country-ethnic group observation is derived from Wimmer et al. (2009).
-The georeferenced data is interesected with the country-ethnic group from Murdock (1959) or the spatial location of the individual.
-In case an exact match cannot be found, I follow a two step procedure: First, I use the closest ethnic group within 250km in the same country before linking the remaining ethnic groups based on their names and country.
-In $Power{e,c,t}$ denotes whether the individual or group belongs to an ethnicity e enjoying a monopoly or dominant status in country e and year e.
+The georeferenced data is interesected with the country-ethnic group from Murdock (1959) and the spatial location of the individual.
+In case an exact match cannot be found, I follow a two step procedure: First, I use the closest ethnic group within 250km in the same country before linking the remaining ethnic groups based on their names and country.4 $InPower{e,c,t}$ denotes whether the individual or group belongs to an ethnicity e enjoying a monopoly or dominant status in country c and year t.